ScreamingHorse/briscoloker/readme.md

 Briscoloker is a card game, the project is split in several repositories.

 **FrontEnd:**
-The is a web client create with react app: [https://github.com/ScreamingHorse/briscoloker/tree/master/webclient](https://github.com/ScreamingHorse/briscoloker/tree/master/webclient)
+The is a web client create with react app: [https://codeberg.org/ScreamingHorseStudio/briscoloker/src/branch/master/webclient](https://codeberg.org/ScreamingHorseStudio/briscoloker/src/branch/master/webclient)

 **Backend:**

-The server at the moment is a Socket.io on Heroku: [https://github.com/ScreamingHorse/briscoloker/tree/master/socketio](https://github.com/ScreamingHorse/briscoloker/tree/master/socketio)
+The server at the moment is a Socket.io: [https://codeberg.org/ScreamingHorseStudio/briscoloker/src/branch/master/socketio](https://codeberg.org/ScreamingHorseStudio/briscoloker/src/branch/master/socketio)

 **Rules of the game:**